moonstar-x/old-server-setup/docs/game-servers/arma3.md

 quit
 ```

+!!! tip
-> As a safety measure, you should add the same mod multiple times to avoid mod download failures.
+    As a safety measure, you should add the same mod multiple times to avoid mod download failures.

 Now, we can make a small *bash* script so that we can easily run this *run-script*.